conorfennell/scala-zen/articles/design-patterns.md

 ### Purpose
 - Hide complex class instantiations
 - Work as a bounded cache for objects
-- Chooses which class to instanstiate
+- Chooses which class to instantiate
 - Manages access to shared resources

 ### Examples
-Companion objects are the most common place to have factory methods.
+In Scala companion objects are the most common place to have factory methods.
+When case classes are defined an `apply` factory method is automatically created on the companion object.

 `Companion object apply method`
 ```Scala